The Contrast advisor

 Copying a contrast classification region

-To copy a contrast classification region created using Test manager to another step:
+To copy a contrast classification region created using Test Manager to another step:

 • Click on the region you want to copy.